tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 **302 Found**
 The target resource resides temporarily under a different URI.
 Since the redirection might be altered on occasion, the client ought to continue to use the effective request URI for future requests.

+---
+**404 Not Found**
+The origin server did not find a current representation for the target resource or is not willing to disclose that one exists.

+---